dmorris0/python_intro/Docs/Chapter_12_Virtual_Environments.md

 ```
 echo $profile
 ```
 This should return the full path and name of a script with a name like: `Microsoft.PowerShell_profile.ps1`.
-Then open this file with Visual Studio, or create it if it doesn't exist, and add the following lines to it:
+Then open this file with Visual Studio Code, or create it if it doesn't exist, and add the following lines to it:
 ```
 # Virtual environment folder: adjust the following path for your system:
 $venvfolder = 'C:\Users\morri\source\venvs'